pact-foundation/pact-ruby/README.md

 ## Current Pact specification version

+The `pact-ruby-v1` is in maintenance mode, as there has been a transition to rust-core, which is intended to be used through FFI in non-Rust stacks.

-Currently, Ruby Pact supports writing Pacts in v2, and verifying Pacts in v3 format, HOWEVER it only supports the rules that were defined in v2 (`like` and `term`).
-If you are interested in helping add support for the v3 rules, please talk to @Beth in the `#pact-ruby` channel on our [Slack](http://slack.pact.io).
+Pact Ruby V1 supports writing Pacts in v2, and verifying Pacts in v3 format, HOWEVER it only supports the rules that were defined in v2 (`like` and `term`).

+For Pact v3 specification features and above, please see [pact-ruby-v2](/documentation/README_v2.md) documentation.

 ## Docs